Before we present the question. Let’s figure out what a subsequence is:

 a -> b -> c -> d

-Like if all you need to do is add and access certain indexes and not search or remove items, then array and dictinary aren’t different so much.
+Like if all you need to do is add and access certain indexes and not search or remove items, then array and dictionary aren’t different so much. -

-• Additionally in in this question, going from left to right or right to left don’t make a difference in terms of our answer.
+Additionally in this question, going from left to right or right to left don’t make a difference in terms of our answer.

 It really doens’t matter which way we select.

-• Think of binary search as an optimization mechanism.
-Not as a solution finder i.e. try to try to solve it first without a binary search.
+- Think of binary search as an optimization mechanism.
+Not as a solution finder i.e. try to first solve the challenge without using binary search.
 Then improve your solution using binary search.

 Simply put create a list, append or replace items.

-• Replace items that are smaller than the current biggest -> Helps reduce the bar for adding smaller items to the list.
+- Replace items the first item that is bigger the new item -> Helps reduce the bar for adding smaller items to the list.

 It’s hard to explain it with words.
 I’ll try to explain it with just two examples, but also see this video as well.
 Maybe even before this.